rootEnginear/rootEnginear/README.md

 # Howdy 😄!

 Good to see you!
-Apart from my name, you may call me Mumú.
-I'm 3rd year computer-engineering student at King Mongkut's University of Technology Thonburi (KMUTT).
+I'm 3rd year computer-engineering student at King Mongkut's University of Technology Thonburi (KMUTT) who love to do "frontend-web" thing.

 ## 🔥 Technology Skills

 I am proficient in HTML & CSS, JavaScript, Vue.js.
 I somewhat have experienced with SCSS, Firebase, SQL, UI/UX Designing.
 Also, I am familiar with Git, TypeScript, React.js, and Node.js.

-## 📰 Personal Blog

-I write articles about technologies and subjects I have learned in my university.
-You may visit [https://rootenginear.github.io/blog](https://rootenginear.github.io/blog) to read them 😉.

 ## ✨ My works